 On 10 February 2018, the Indonesian authorities lowered Mount Agung’s alert status from the highest Level 4 to Level 3 (Standby).
 The exclusion zone was also reduced from 6 kilometres to 4 kilometres around the crater.
 The authorities have indicated that Mount Agung continues to show signs of volcanic activity and the possibility of a volcanic eruption remains.
 The alert level for Mount Agung may change at short notice.

-During previous eruptions, areas beyond 6km have also been affected by mud/debris flows (particularly in valleys) and volcanic ash falls.
-While in Bali, you should therefore monitor local media, exercise caution and follow the advice of the local authorities, including any evacuation orders.
+During previous eruptions, areas beyond local exclusion zones have been affected by mud/debris flows (particularly in valleys) and volcanic ash falls.
+While near any volcano, you should therefore monitor local media, exercise caution and follow the advice of the local authorities, including any evacuation orders.

-Ash plumes can affect air quality and have an impact on health.
+If you’re travelling to areas of Indonesia where volcanic activity is ongoing, you should be aware that ash plumes can affect air quality and have an impact on health.
 Public Health England (PHE) advise that a properly fitted face mask may provide some protection.
-While masks should be available on the island, you may choose to buy your own before you travel.
+While masks should be available in Indonesia, you may choose to buy your own before you travel.
 PHE recommend masks that comply with EU standards P2 or P3 or the US standards N95 or N98.
 You should make sure that your mask fits your face and you know how to wear it properly.

 If you have any pre-existing respiratory conditions, such as asthma, be aware that you might be at increased risk of triggering or worsening your symptoms.
 Make sure you travel with sufficient supplies of any regular medicines to cater for this.